lightstep/otel-collector-charts/README.md

 In order to use an arrow trace collector, you can use  (1) the prebuilt image available via the Github Container Registry (GHCR) or you may (2) build your own custom image.

 ### 1. Use the prebuilt Docker image
-1. We have built a Docker image using the example [build config](https://github.com/lightstep/otel-collector-charts/blob/main/arrow/otelcolarrow-build.yaml)
+1. We have built a Docker image using the recommended [build config](https://github.com/lightstep/otel-collector-charts/blob/main/arrow/otelcolarrow-build.yaml)
 2. This Docker [image](https://github.com/lightstep/otel-collector-charts/pkgs/container/otel-collector-charts%2Fotelarrowcol-experimental) can be pulled by running: `docker pull ghcr.io/lightstep/otel-collector-charts/otelarrowcol-experimental:latest`
-3. You can use the example collector config (`/arrow/config/saas-config.yaml`) by running:
+3. You can use the collector config (`/arrow/config/gateway-config.yaml`) by running:
-`docker run -it -v ./config/:/config --entrypoint /otelarrowcol ghcr.io/lightstep/otel-collector-charts/otelarrowcol-experimental:latest --config=/config/saas-collector.yaml`
+`docker run -it -v $(PWD)/config/:/config --entrypoint /otelarrowcol ghcr.io/lightstep/otel-collector-charts/otelarrowcol-experimental:latest --config=/config/gateway-collector.yaml`

 ### 2. Build your own custom image